Maxwell175/SSNFS/README.md

 ## Usage
 To set up the server, simply run the server executable with the `--init` option.
 This will start an interactive configuration system.

+To access the server's web administration panel, just point your web browser to HTTPS port 2050 of the server.

 To register a client with the server, run `SSNFS-client register <Server Host>:<Server Port>`.